Covariance Estimation for Matrix-valued Data: Abstract

 \section{Abstract}

-Covariance estimation for matrix-valued data has received an increasing interest in applications including neuroscience and environmental studies.
+Covariance estimation for matrix-valued data has received an increasing interest in applications.
 Unlike previous works that rely heavily on matrix normal distribution assumption and the requirement of fixed matrix size, we propose a class of distribution-free regularized covariance estimation methods for high-dimensional matrix data under a separability condition and a bandable covariance structure.
 Under these conditions, the original covariance matrix is decomposed into a Kronecker product of two bandable small covariance matrices representing the variability over row and column directions.
-We formulate a unified framework for estimating the banded and tapering covariance, and introduce an efficient algorithm based on rank one unconstrained Kronecker product approximation.
-The convergence rates of the proposed estimators are studied and compared to the ones for the usual vector-valued data.
-We further introduce a class of robust covariance estimators and provide theoretical guarantees to deal with the potential heavy-tailed data.
-We demonstrate the superior finite-sample performance of our methods using simulations and real applications from an electroencephalography study and a gridded temperature anomalies dataset.
+We formulate a unified framework for estimating bandable covariance, and introduce an efficient algorithm based on rank one unconstrained Kronecker product approximation.
+The convergence rates of the proposed estimators are established, and the derived minimax lower bound shows our proposed estimator is rate-optimal under certain divergence regimes of matrix size.
+We further introduce a class of robust covariance estimators and provide theoretical guarantees to deal with heavy-tailed data.
+We demonstrate the superior finite-sample performance of our methods using simulations and real applications from a gridded temperature anomalies dataset and a S\&P 500 stock data analysis.